repetier/Repetier-Firmware/README.md

 - No minimum speed required any more.
 - Homing.
 - new analog value reading.
-- Hardware PWM for due.
+- Hardware PWM.
+- Endstop detection via interrupts.
 - Tools instead of extruders.
 - Linear advance
-- Upgraded to SdFat 1.0.5 for better name handling.
+- Upgraded to SdFat 1.0.14 for better name handling.
 - Ditto printing/ ditto mirror
 - Mirror motors (2 - 4).
+- Display support for 20x4 char and 128x64 pixel displays.
+- New light system.
+- Buffered tones.

 ToDo:
-- Core printer type
-- Convert PWM handling
-- Convert temperature handling
-- Add JAM detection
+- Add more preconfigured boards and displays
-- Make lcd work
-- Switch to u8g 2 library
 - Port AVR HAL to new system
+- Add SAMD21 HAL
 - recheck event system
 - New config tool